YongshuoLiu/github.io/_projects/quasar_luminosity.md

 ---
 layout: project
-title: 'Caltech SURF, Exposure Time Calculator (ETC) for Keck‑HISPEC and TMT‑MODHIS'
+title: 'Caltech SURF: Exposure Time Calculator (ETC) for Keck‑HISPEC and TMT‑MODHIS'
 caption: Research
 description: >
   This project provides an update of the SNR and exposure time calculation tool and its web platform for Keck-HISPEC as well as TMT-    MODHIS.
-  date: 12 June, 2023 - Present
+  Date: 12 June, 2023 - Present
 image:
   path: /assets/img/p2ur.png
 accent_color: '#4fb1ba'